 Each character has two stats: strength and speed measured on a scale of one to four; one being as hard as a wet flannel, four for the win.
 They have access to an element too; Earth, Wind and Fire, plus a bit of Bee Gees, and Marvin Gaye – a super attack, if you will.

 Usually, I opt for the brutes as a polar opposite of myself, but I tried out Four Eyes, Catman and Hannah first.
-They aren’t their real names, but to protect their hidden identities.
+They aren’t their real names, but they protect their hidden identities.
 Except for Hannah.
 The character taking me through was Oak! (exclamation intentional) a Dr Strange cosplayer, but it doesn’t matter who you choose for the story, just your play style.

 Hit Me Player